Devansh0210/BinaryCircuit/README.md

 This isn't optimised as of now.

 #### To Install it
-* Clone into your working folder by using this command :
+* Clone into your working folder by using this command or download in zip format :

   ```
   git clone https://github.com/Devansh0210/BinaryCircuit.git